 We do not use external fundraising agencies or external professional fundraisers to ask for donations on our behalf.

-We are very grateful for the support of our donors and we like to publish their names on our donor honour roll to recognise their support and to encourage others to donate.
+We are very grateful for the support of our donors and we like to recognise their support and to encourage others to donate.
 If you donate to the University and do not wish your donation to be publicly recognised, you can choose to donate anonymously.
 This means we will record your donation on our systems, but will not publicly acknowledge or publish your name on donor lists or other stewardship materials both online and in written publications.
 We like to publish case studies online and in our magazines, and will always ask for permission from people involved in the case stories before publication.

 - Who is it shared with